2003 Pacific typhoon season: Severe Tropical Storm Nangka (Dodong)

 In late May, an area of disturbed weather began to persist in the South China Sea.
 The JTWC began to monitor the storm cluster on May 29.
 The following day, the JMA reclassified the system as a tropical depression; initially the system remained highly disorganized due to the lack of deep convection.
 Persistent moderate wind shear and dry air prevented the cyclone from strengthening significantly in the storm's early stages.
-These conditions abated as the depression tracked northeast, and at 0000 UTC on June 1, the JMA upgraded the system to Tropical Storm Nangka.
+These conditions abated as the depression tracked northeast.
+On June 1, the JMA upgraded the system to Tropical Storm Nangka.
 Throughout the course of the day, Nangka continued to strengthen as it accelerated northeast, and peaked in strength with a barometric pressure of 985 mbar and maximum sustained winds of 95 km/h, making it a severe tropical storm.

-However, upon moving through the Bashi Channel, conditions began to deteriorate due to increased wind shear, weakening the system and resulting in its downgrade to tropical depression status by the JMA at 1200 UTC on June 3.
+However, upon moving through the Bashi Channel, conditions began to deteriorate due to increased wind shear.
+It weakened to tropical depression status on June 3.
 Nangka continued to become increasingly disorganized as it moved further north, and late that day, the depression transitioned to an extratropical cyclone.
 The resulting remnants continued to track well east of Japan before dissipating on June 7.
 Due to its track away from landmasses, damage remained minimal; however, as Nangka passed to the south and east of Japan, the storm brought light rainfall to the country, peaking at 81 mm in Minamidaitō, Okinawa.